What is External Analysis?

 6. Power of complementary good/service providers

-It measures the level of impact of companies that produce complementary products on other firms.
+It measures the level of impact of companies that produce complementary products.
 Complements add value to products in an industry.
 If complements are weak and unattractive they can become a threat that slows industry growth and limits profitability.

 Industry Life Cycle